YasuhiroYoshida/SwiftUI-iOS-test-examples-using-mocks/README.md

-# iOS-test-practice-app-using-mocks
+# SwiftUI-iOS-test-examples-using-mocks
-A sample iOS app to practice writing tests focusing on using mocks.
+A sample SwiftUI iOS app to practice writing tests using mocks.